History of the Brooklyn Nets: 1976–1981: The move to the NBA and return to New Jersey

 Without Erving, the Nets wrote off the 1976–77 season as a lost cause.
 However, they lost all semblance of respectability when Archibald broke his foot in January.
 The team finished at 22–60, the worst record in the league.
 The team did set one record of sorts; in February 1977, they became the first NBA team ever to have an all-left-handed starting lineup, with Tim Bassett, Al Skinner, Bubbles Hawkins, Dave Wohl, and Kim Hughes.

-Due to the team's low attendance and poor financial picture on Long Island, Boe decided to move the franchise back to New Jersey prior to the 1977–78 season.
+Due to the team's low attendance and poor financial picture on Long Island, Boe decided to move the franchise back to New Jersey before the 1977–78 season.
 The Knicks once again became an obstacle and threatened to block the move because it would infringe on their exclusive territorial rights to New Jersey.
 The Nets responded by suing the Knicks on the basis that their actions violated anti-trust laws.
 The lawsuit was settled between the teams after the league and the state of New Jersey intervened, and the Nets agreed to pay another $4 million to the Knicks for the rights to move.

 With the move official, the team was renamed the New Jersey Nets after its new home state.
 While the team awaited the completion of a new arena at the Meadowlands Sports Complex in East Rutherford, they played four seasons at the Rutgers Athletic Center at Rutgers University in Piscataway.
 The 1978–1979 season saw the team, aided by the strong play of Bernard King, qualify for its first NBA playoff appearance.
 They fell to Philadelphia 2–0 in the first round, with the loss setting the stage for a period of rebuilding in the coming decade.